 Reminder: Avoid pouring cooking grease down the sink.
 Instead, collect it in a jar and dispose of it in the trash.

-Hard Water Deposits
+3. Hard Water Deposits

 Jerome, Idaho, is known for hard water.
 Hard water is water with high concentrations with dissolved minerals such as calcium and magnesium ion.
 Over time, hard water can lead to several issues, including scale buildup, wear and tear, and corrosion.
-Over time, scale buildup will reduce the inner pipe diameter and slow water flow.
+This scale buildup can reduce the inner pipe diameter and slow water flow.

-Faulty Pipe Design or Damage
+4. Faulty Pipe Design or Damage

 Pipes with incorrect slopes, narrow diameters, or damage like cracks and leaks can also cause water to drain more slowly than it should.